sleepydraegon108/terraform/README.md

 - Ensure your AWS credentials are properly configured before running Terraform commands.
 - The CloudFront distribution URL will look like: `https://xxxxxxxx.cloudfront.net`.

-## 🪪 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## 📞 Contact

-For questions or feedback, feel free to reach out!